apache/zeppelin/docs/development/writingzeppelinspell.md

 ### 1. Enabling

-Find a spell what you want to use in `/helium` package and click `enable` button.
+Find a spell what you want to use in `/helium` package and click `Enable` button.

 <img class="img-responsive" style="width:70%" src="../assets/themes/zeppelin/img/docs-img/writing_spell_registered.png" />

 ### 2. Using

 Spell works like interpreter.
-Thus, use the `magic` to execute spell in a notebook page. (you might need to refresh after enabling)
+Thus, use the `MAGIC` to execute spell in a notebook page. (you might need to refresh after enabling)

 <img class="img-responsive" style="width:70%" src="../assets/themes/zeppelin/img/docs-img/writing_spell_using.gif" />